summerfang/study/README.md

      width="36" height="36"/> <font size="7">Summer Fang</font>
 # Coding is fun

-Coding is a pleasant brain sport.
+Coding is a pleasant brain sport!
 I like to explore different kind of technology.
 Writing a few code snippet help me to undertstand the syntax or detail of different computer languages, framework or library.
 Nothing serious but a lot of fun here.

 Here is partial list of technology that I am intersted in.
 I classified it from different level of understanding: